 One study highlights that “American workers with a college degree are paid 74 percent more than those with only a high school degree, on average…” Another study highlights that “Americans with an advanced degree are 50 times more likely to become millionaires than those without a high school diploma… Between 1989 and 2013, accumulated wealth increased 45 percent for families with a professional/graduate degree, to $689,100.
 It increased by 3 percent for those with a college degree, while dropping by 36 percent for those with only a high school diploma and 44 percent for those without a high school diploma.”

-I love education and committed to lifelong learning (LLL) in my mid-twenties.
-The last thing I want to become is someone who is not with the times and of a mind and skill set that are obsolete, for example, the thousands of baby boomers who struggle with basic computer skills.
-When you stop learning and developing new skills, you stop expanding your mind, increasing your potential, and are asking to be left behind.
+I committed to lifelong learning (LLL) in my mid-twenties.
+The last thing I want to become is someone who is not with the times and of mind and skill sets that are obsolete.
+For example, the thousands of baby boomers who struggle with basic computer skills.
+When you stop learning and developing new skills, you stop expanding your mind and increasing your potential.

 To date, my formal education includes a business diploma and degree in addition to project management, marketing, and wealth management certifications.
 I’m self-taught regarding WordPress web development, and I spent the first half of this year taking online courses covering search engine optimization (SEO).
 Lastly, I enjoy reading so I learn this way as well (I recently read Blue Ocean Strategy and am currently reading The Millionaire Next Door).

 Excuse #1: You can’t find the time